CC21-EDW/documentation/arc42/05-Building Block View/05.2 Level 2/Serverless/serverless.md

 - May send information to a online media, like teams or slack

 ## Challenges
-- Installation on local resources are limited, needs CPU and Memory
+- Installation on local resources are limited, need of CPU and Memory
 - Stand-by "can" kills knative running system (resouce problem)
 - Knative supports Kafka, but the installation on a Kubernetes Cluster is not that easy